-Possess the product - the patterns themselves - can also result from snother, related strategy.
+Besides, the product - the patterns themselves - can also result from another, related strategy.
 Pattern imitation is the behavioural equivalent of pattern memorization.
-It is a behavioural strategy because it is assault consciously activated and because it can be observed when it is a place.
+It is a behavioural strategy because it is usually consciously activated and because it can be observed when it takes place.

-Cheative Speech
+Creative Speech

-Occasive speech is the product of FL rules.
-These are creative in the Committee that permit FL learner to produce entirely now occase.
-They are the rules that constitute the learner's inter language and which account for the natural sequence of development.
-They we would us that they permit the learner to vary his performance account to the languistic and the situational context.
+Creative speech is the product of FL rules.
+These are creative in the Chomskian sense that permit FL learner to produce entirely novel sentences.
+They are the rules that constitute the learner's inter language system and which account for the natural sequence of development.
+They are variable in that they permit the learner to vary his performance according to both the linguistic and the situational context.